LetPeopleWork/FlowPulse/docs/installation/installation.md

 {: .note}
 It can be that you have to use `python3 --version`.
 If this is the case, please use always `python3` instead of `python` in the following commands.

+# Installation
+FlowPulse is written in Python, and available as a published package on [PyPi](https://pypi.org/).

 ## Python Package
 The best, and recommended way to install *FlowPulse* is via the Python Package Manager *pip*.
 Once you have made sure python is installed, you can download `flowpulse` via pip: